wxMaxima-developers/wxmaxima/info/wxmaxima.md

 ## _wxMaxima_ halts when _Maxima_ processes Greek characters or Umlauts

-If your _Maxima_ is based on sbcl the following lines have to be added to your `.sbclrc`:
+If your _Maxima_ is based on SBCL the following lines have to be added to your `.sbclrc`:

     (setf sb-impl::*default-external-format* :utf-8)